ravisheth/mapsseq/README.md

 	- 4uL TEMED
 	- 4uL APS
 - Remove sample from PBS and dab dry with a sterile kim wipe.
-- Place the sample in an 1.5mL tube on ice.
+- Place the sample in an PCR tube on ice.
 Place enough solution to fully embed the sample and allow to sit on ice for 5 minutes.
 Remove excess solution and replace; this increases concentration of embedding solution to replace any PBS from the sample.
 Allow to embed for 1 hour to overnight allow for full perfusion; cover the tube with foil to prevent premature cleavage of the reverse primer.
 	- NB: Like any initiator, TEMED/APS may degrade over time.
 An alternative is VA-044, a thermally activated initiator which can be used to initiate polymerization in the same manner.
 This can be used, at a final concentration of 0.5% w/w in the embedding solution and 4HT, TEMED and APS can be omitted and replaced with water.
 - Remove any excess liquid by pipetting out, but ensure that the sample is still fully submerged under liquid.
 - Open the tube top, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C for 2-3 hours; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.